jacks4ever/CS4910/CS4910_Lab1_Security_Fundamentals.md

 4. Are there any security aspects I might be overlooking?"
 ```

-Create and run the CIA analysis script:
+Create and customize the CIA analysis script template:

 ```python
 #!/usr/bin/env python3